Work Package 1: Overview of Scientific Knowledge and Adaptation Challenges in Germany

 Starting Point and Objectives

 Economic research on climate adaptation politics is intricate since it requires knowledge from a variety of scientific disciplines.
 This holds for the research intended in this project as well.
 In order to make economic statements about the adaptation to climate change, we require knowledge from natural sciences about the consequences of climate change and adaptation.
-Moreover, the project requires knowledge about the social impact of climatic change and of adaptation policies.
+Moreover, the project required knowledge about the social impact of climatic change and of adaptation policies.
 The scientific literature on these topics is extensive.